 It’s common to find live music in City Market, and there are some neat attractions in the area that make it worth visiting.

-The most popular restaurants in City Market are Vinnie Van Go Go’s Pizza (my fave) and Belford’s Seafood and Steaks.
+The most popular restaurants in City Market are Vinnie Van Go Go’s Pizza and Belford’s Seafood and Steaks.

 Byrd Cookie Company and Savannah Candy Kitchen are the top snack spots.

-Prohibition Museum gets my pick as the most interesting place to visit, but it’s also fun to tour the artists’ studios on the upper level of City Market.
+Prohibition Museum gets my pick as the most interesting place to visit, but I also enjoy touring the artists’ studios on the upper level of City Market.

 You can watch artists while they work, ask questions about their process, and even purchase finished pieces.